Statement of Commitment

 3.1 This policy applies to any person employed full-time or part-time, including temporary assignments, practicum students, volunteers, and support workers.

-3.2 The requirements outlined in the accessibility standards, that arise under the Ontario Human Rights Code (OHRC) and other laws relating to the accommodation of do not replace or affect legal rights or obligations
+3.2 The requirements outlined in the accessibility standards, do not replace or affect legal rights or obligations that arise under the Ontario Human Rights Code (OHRC) and other laws relating to the accommodation of people with disabilities.

 3.3 Based on the nature of UCCC’s service, there may be instances where the accessibility standards are in conflict with other provincial laws, e.g. the Child Care and Early Years Act, 2014 (CCEYA).
 If there is a conflict, UCCC understands that the final authority is the law that gives people with disabilities the most access to participating fully in Ontario in the areas of goods, services, facilities, employment, accommodation, buildings, structures, or premises.
 If this conflict should occur, UCCC will seek advice from the applicable laws/acts to ensure compliance and fairness.